yellow5/foreigner-matcher/README.md

 **A Note on Table Names**

 These examples will also work passing <tt>:user</tt> as the table name.
 Why?
-The example has a <tt>belongs_to</tt> relationship, and my feeling is that it reads better to say "it should have foreign key for user".
+The example has a <tt>belongs\_to</tt> relationship, and my feeling is that it reads better to say &quot;it should have foreign key for user&quot;.
 This is just my taste; use what makes sense to you!

 ## My Testing Environment